aamhaamm/ICS415-Assignments/README.md

 - [lecture5/](lecture5/) – Contains the implementation of the ray traced scene with Cylinder, Sphere, and Stanford Bunny for Lecture 5.
 - [project1/](project1/) – Contains the implementation a Ray Tracer.
 - [project2/](project2/) – Contains the Unity project demonstrating the Shadertoy Cable Shader.
+- [project3/](project3/) – A Minecraft-like voxel engine with features for building and destroying blocks.

 Each lecture folder includes: